Kahramanmaraş: Climate

+Kahramanmaraş has a Mediterranean climate (Köppen: Csa, Trewartha: Cs) with continental influences from the surrounding northern areas.
+Summers are very hot and dry with a daytime average of 35 °C but temperatures can reach 40 °C quite easily.
+The highest recorded temperature is 47.2 °C on 14 August 2023.
+Winters are cool and wet with daytime temperatures typically in the 5–10 C range.
+The coldest temperature recorded is -9.6 °C on 6 February 1997.

 History

 Early history

 In the early Iron Age (late 11th century BC to ca. 711 BC), Maraş was the capital city of the Syro-Hittite state Gurgum (Hieroglyphic Luwian Kurkuma).
 It was known as "the Kurkumaean city" to its Luwian inhabitants and as Marqas to the Assyrians.
 In 711 BC, the land of Gurgum was annexed as an Assyrian province and renamed Marqas after its capital.

 Maraş was called Germanicia Caesarea (Γερμανίκεια, Germanikeia) in the time of the Roman and Byzantine empires, probably after Germanicus Julius Caesar rather than the German people.
 According to a 2010 Cumhuriyet article, the first ruins of Germanicia have already been unearthed in the Dulkadiroğulları quarters of the city.

 Medieval period

 During the Byzantine Empire, Germanikeia was seat of an eparch and one of the city's eparch participated in the First Council of Nicea.
-The city was lost to the Arabs in the 7th century and during the rule of al-Mansur the whole Christian population of the Germanikeia valley was deported and resettled at Ramla in Palestine.
+The city was lost to the Muslims in the 7th century and during the rule of al-Mansur the whole Christian population of the Germanikeia valley was deported and resettled at Ramla in Palestine.
 After the fall of the Armenian kingdoms in the 11th century the city became an important stronghold for the exiled Armenians and the city became the capital of the short-lived principality of Philaretos Brachamios that at times included Antioch and Edessa.